Finland–India relations: Finnish embassy in India

 The Government of Finland organized a competition to design the new embassy building in the 1960s.
 Reima Pietilä and Raili Paatelainen won the competition.
 However, due to shortage of funds, and higher priority assigned to construct embassies in other countries, construction of a new embassy in Chanakyapuri was further delayed.
 The Government of India sent a note to the Finland Government in 1963 informing them that construction of the embassy was long overdue, and that the plot sold to the Finland Government had begun to attract anti-social elements to the diplomatic enclave.
 Further, the Swiss and Swedish embassies had complained that cobras were residing on the plot allotted to Finland.
 The Finnish embassy would move again from Prithviraj Road to Golf Links.
 It was located at 42 Golf Links from 1967 to 1979 and 25 Golf Links from 1979 to 1986.
 Finally, in the early 1980s, construction began on the embassy in Chanakypuri based on the design by Pietilä and Paatelainen.
-The Embassy in Chanakyapuri was opened on 5 December 1986.
+The embassy in Chanakyapuri was opened on 5 December 1986.

-Visits by heads of state
+High level visits

 There have been several visits by heads of state and government, and other high-level officials between the countries.
 Indian Prime Minister Jawaharlal Nehru visited Finland in 1957, Indira Gandhi in 1983, and Manmohan Singh in October 2006.
 Indian President V.V.
 Giri visited in 1971, and R. Venkataraman in 1988.

-From Finland, Prime Minister Sukselainen visited India in 1960, Kalevi Sorsa in 1984 and Matti Vanhanen in March 2006.
-President Kekkonen visited in 1965, Koivisto in 1987, and Martti Ahtisaari in 1996.
+From Finland, Prime Minister V. J. Sukselainen visited India in 1960, Kalevi Sorsa in 1984 and Matti Vanhanen in March 2006.
+President Urho Kekkonen visited in 1965, Mauno Koivisto in 1987, and Martti Ahtisaari in 1996.
 Finnish heads of state and government have also visited India on private trips.
 These include Prime Minister Matti Vanhanen's visits to India in February 2008 and February 2010, and President Tarja Halonen's visits in January 2007, February 2009 and February 2012.